grafana/grafana/docs/sources/alerting/migrating-alerts/opt-out.md

 ## Disable alerting

-You can disable Grafana Alerting and legacy alerting in Grafana.
+You can disable both Grafana Alerting and legacy alerting in Grafana.

 1. Go to your custom configuration file ($WORKING_DIR/conf/custom.ini).
 2. Enter the following in your configuration: